clearskies/ioq3-for-UrbanTerror-4/README.md

 ------

 ### Cvars ###
-   + `s_soundhax <0|1>` - Disables or enables background and looping sounds. ***Warning: this is frowned upon or prohibited in at least most leagues.
+   + `s_soundhax <0|1>` - Disables or enables background and looping sounds. ***Warning: this is frowned upon or prohibited in most, if not all, leagues.
 Use at your own discretion***
    + `s_debug <0|1>` - Disables or enables output of sounds being played
    + `com_nosplash <0|1>` - Enables or disables the FrozenSand animation
    + `con_nochat <0|1>` - Enables or disables console chat output (when disabled, it will output a newline in the place of a chat message - I don't know why)
    + `s_chatsound <0|1>` - Disables or enabled the little tick sound when a line of chat comes in.
-This is really only useful for 4.1 because 4.2 already has this in the QVM.
+This is only useful for 4.1 because 4.2 already has this in the QVM.
    + `cl_drawHealth <0|1>` - Disables or enables an on-screen health display (in percent)

 ### Commands ###